-In the fall semester of 2013, seminar students will write a substantial paper.
+Upper-level seminar students will write weekly responses to the readings and a substantial paper.
 The paper will identify an area of law and policy where the families need support, investigate whether sources of support exist in current law and policy and, if not, explore strategies for change.
 Change strategies can include litigation, legislation, and policy proposals.
 Papers can be written for certification.

 Current & Previous Instructors: